Collect Tab

 Automated Data Processing

-• Once a Run has completed with 5 or more images, the data are automatically processed using the SSRL workflow providing quick feedback on the quality of the dataset.
-A complete description of the workflow can be found here.
+• Once a run has completed with 5 or more images, the data are automatically processed providing quick feedback on the quality of the dataset.
+If a spreadsheet has been assigned to the cassette, the processing run information (and selected results) will be written into the Sample database.
+Once in the Sample database, the processing information will be displayed in the new Processing Tab.
+A complete description of automated processing and the new Processing Tab can be found here.

 Helical Data Collection